 Neuromuscular electrical stimulation of the muscles in the knee will ease pain and disperse swelling.
 When used correctly, it can encourage healing in your knee.
 A TENS unit, provides safe pain management for aching, tense muscles.
 Use pre-programmed modes like massage, acupuncture, and cupping to strengthen the meniscus and surrounding tissues.

 A TENS unit is a simple, portable way to reduce the recovery time for your torn meniscus.
-(See Product)
+(See Product on Amazon)

 Non-steroidal anti-inflammatory medicines, such as aspirin and ibuprofen, can keep swelling at bay shortly after the injury.